 1. Farmers Market Managers manage markets

-Farmers Market Managers are individuals responsible for:
+Farmers Market Managers are:

-2. Farmers Market make decisions
+2. Farmers Market Managers make decisions

-3. Farmer Market Managers have this education
+3. Farmers Market Managers have varying educational backgrounds

-There is no set educational background needed for FMM as it is largely dependent on the personal experiences of the professional.
-Before taking on a position of management the FMM will typical work/volunteer at a farmers market.
-Over time this allows them to gain the insight needed to run their own farmers market.
+There is no set educational background needed for Farmers Market Managers, as it is largely dependent on the personal experiences of the professional.
+Before taking on a position of management, a FMM typically works or volunteers at a farmers market.
+Over time, they gain the insight needed to run their own farmers market.

 4. Farmers Market Managers keep track of vendors

-5. Farmers Market Manager undergo volunteer management
+5. Farmers Market Managers undergo volunteer management

 6. Farmers Market Managers may seek out grants

 Some farmers markets are non-profit co-operatives.
-A co-operative is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.
+A co-operative is a self-governing association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.